wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-multi-node/generate_certificates.rst

    To learn more about how to create and configure the certificates, see the :ref:`Certificates deployment <user_manual_certificates>` section.

 #.
-Run the ``wazuh-cert-tool.sh`` to create the certificates:
+Run the ``wazuh-cert-tool.sh`` to create the certificates.

    .. code-block:: console

      #  bash ~/wazuh-cert-tool.sh

 #.
-Replace ``elasticsearch-node-name`` with your Elasticsearch node name, the same used in ``instances.yml`` to create the certificates, and move the certificates to their corresponding location:
+Replace ``elasticsearch-node-name`` with your Elasticsearch node name, the same used in ``instances.yml`` to create the certificates, and move the certificates to their corresponding location.

    .. code-block:: console